thomvaill/tads-boilerplate/README.md

 ### Where is the companion CLI documentation? <!-- omit in toc -->

-There is no documentation of the CLI, since you will probably modify it, or add new commands!
+There is no documentation of the CLI since you will probably modify it, or add new commands!
 To get some help, just run `./tads`.
 Do not hesitate also to have a look at the source into the `scripts` directory.
 This CLI is just a wrapper of Terraform, Ansible and Vagrant commands.

 ### What if I don't want to deploy all the stacks locally? <!-- omit in toc -->

 Use Ansible tags!
 Example if you just want to deploy the `traefik` and `myapp` stack: `./tads ansible-playbook localhost deploy --tags stack-traefik,stack-myapp`.

-### How to do Continuous Delivery / Deployement? <!-- omit in toc -->
+### How to do Continuous Delivery / Deployment? <!-- omit in toc -->

 I have not taken the time to develop this feature properly yet.
 But basically what you can do is: